 - NEVER Cut Off a Truck

 With trucks often transporting several tons of goods, the last thing you want to do is cut one off at high speeds.
 Again, it’s all about space—give the truck driver enough time to react to your attempt at merging.
 In addition, be sure to use your turn signals.
-If you or a loved one has been involved in a truck accident, be sure you know your rights by sitting down for a consultation with a San Antonio truck wreck lawyer.
-Contact the legal team of Barrus Injury Lawyers today for a FREE, no-obligation consult.
+If you or a loved one has been involved in a truck accident, be sure you know your rights by sitting down for a consultation with a San Antonio truck accident lawyer.
+Contact us today for a FREE, no-obligation consultation.